From Tweets to Quantum

 Bio: Norbert Lütkenhaus is Professor at the University of Waterloo, Canada, and a member of the Institute for Quantum Computing, and an affiliate member of the Perimeter Institute.
 He is working in the overlap area of Quantum Communication Theory and Quantum Optics, reaching from fundamental abstract questions to applications.
 He is well known for bringing theory and practise of quantum communication protocols together, thus enabling emerging quantum technology to become practical.
 The scientific career included stages in Glasgow, Innsbruck, Helsinki and Erlangen (Emmy Noether Research Group) before moving to Waterloo.
 His career also includes industrial elements, such as a position with MagiQ Technologies to develop the first commercial Quantum Key Distribution device.
 He is also co-founder and CTO of evolutionQ, a company centered around services and products in quantum-safe technologies.

-Prof. Christof Paar (Ruhr-Universität Bochum) show details
+Prof. Christof Paar (Ruhr-Universität Bochum)

 How to Attack the IoT with hardware Trojans